GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP06/README.md

 * For example, the solitary wave forcing can be created in three different ways: an analytical initial condition; an approximate wavemaker forcing; or a forcing based on observed waves at gauge 2 (between the wavemaker and the island).
 A setup using the `cliffs` solver was also implemented to mimic the results of [Tolkova, 2014](https://doi.org/10.1007/s00024-014-0825-8).

-For the example below the wave forcing was derived from observations at gauge 2 (between the wavemaker and the island).
-This gauge is well inside the model domain so not used directly as a boundary condition.
+In the example below the wave forcing was derived from observations at gauge 2 (between the wavemaker and the island).
+This gauge is well inside the model domain so is not used as a boundary condition directly.
 Instead we use a heuristic approach to determine a boundary condition compatible with the observations at gauge 2; see [convert_obs_to_wavemaker.R](convert_obs_to_wavemaker.R).

 In the [SWALS model](BP06.f90) the first command line argument takes the value 1, 2 or 3, corresponding to cases A, B and C. The second command line argument takes the value `default` for all results below (to use the default nonlinear solver `rk2`).